Free life insurance quotes in minutes

 What is the average price of whole life insurance?

-A 30-year-old male with few health conditions and risk factors could pay $472 per month for a whole life insurance policy with a $500,000 death benefit payout.
-A 30-year-old woman with a similar profile could pay $408 per month for the same coverage.
+A 30-year-old male who doesn’t smoke and is in good health could pay $472 per month for a whole life insurance policy with a $500,000 payout.
+A 30-year-old female with a similar profile could pay $408 per month for the same coverage.
 Whole life insurance policies are highly customized and there isn’t a set price for coverage.
-Whole life rates tend to be costly — about five to 15 times more than term life policies.
+Whole life rates tend to be much more expensive than term life insurance rates.

 How long do you pay for whole life insurance?

-There are several different payment options for whole life insurance.
 Most often, you pay premiums for the rest of your life — most whole life policies are fully paid up when the policyholder reaches age 99 or 100.
-Some whole life insurance policies can be fully paid up at age 65, and some types of policies have payment plans that last 10 or 20 years.
+Some whole life insurance policies can be fully paid up at age 65, and some types of policies have payment plans that last 10 years or 20 years.

-What is the average payout or whole life insurance?
+What is the average payout for whole life insurance?

 According to the American Council of Life Insurers, the average life insurance coverage amount is $176,000, though it varies by state.
-Your beneficiaries’ personal payout from your whole life insurance policy will depend on the amount of coverage you purchase, and whether or not you’ve taken any loans out against your cash value.
+The payout from your whole life insurance policy will depend on the amount of coverage you purchase and whether or not you’ve taken any loans out against your cash value.

-What is the cash value of a $100,000 whole life insurance policy?
+How can you calculate the cash value of whole life insurance?

 Authors